andrespulido8/sonar_sparse_point_cloud/README.md

 ```

 # Echogram (sonar image)
-Using the read_echogram.ipynb file, one can visualize and process sonar images such as
+Using the `precision.ipynb` file, one can visualize and process sonar data to perform the precision analysis

 ![example echogram][output1]

-[output1]: images/sss.png "Example from SL2 file"

-# Depthmap
-Using the depthmap.ipynb file, one can interpolate and plot a bathymetry map such as

-![example echogram][output2]

-[output2]: images/depthmap.png "Example from SL2 file"

-# GeoJSON
-Using the geojson_on_map.ipynb file, one can visualize the trajectory of the sonar in a google maps like map called GeoJSON.
+[output1]: paper_figures/error_hist.png "Histogram of precision"

 # Usage with Makefiles
 ```shell